schulle4u/yellow-helloworld/README.md

 =============
 Example extension for developers.

 **TODO:** *Use this extension to make a new feature.
-It provides an `example.php` with simple code, an `extension.ini` with installation information and a `README.md` with documentation.
+It provides an `example.php` with code, an `extension.ini` with information and a `README.md` with documentation.
 Start your documentation with the name of your extension, followed by one line of description.
 Put more text into the sections below.
 Add a screenshot whenever possible.*

 <p align="center"><img src="example-screenshot.png?raw=true" alt="Screenshot"></p>